RunOpenCode/phplib/docs/source/components/dataset/concepts.rst

        echo "\n";
    }

-   echo $stream->aggregators('sum');
+   echo $stream->aggregated['sum'];

-Knowing the concepts applied within this library, you may proceed with further reading of documentation for this library.
+With an understanding of the concepts used in this library, you can now proceed with the rest of the documentation.